 "2016 EBITDA" revenue will match 2016 EBITDA was lower than revenue but not 2016 revenue was higher than EBITDA.

-To search like this, put square brackets (
+To perform a Bracketed Phrase search, put square brackets (

 ]) around the query.
 For example,